percona/percona-server/doc/source/myrocks/variables.rst

 When enabled this variable allows/encourages threads that are using two-phase commit to ``prepare`` in parallel.
-Variable has been deprecated in the |Percona Server| 5.7.21-20, as it has been renamed in upstream to :variable:`rocksdb_two_write_queues`.
+Variable has been deprecated in the **Percona Server for MySQL** 5.7.21-20, as it has been renamed in upstream to :variable:`rocksdb_two_write_queues`.

 .. variable:: rocksdb_create_checkpoint